letmejace/Django-Blog-Project/README.md

 And every users can post, update, delete.

-If Users lost a password.
+If users lost a password.
 It can be find to send an email that register by users

 Built with: